marcoparrone/bookmarks-manager/README.md

 An application for managing and using Internet bookmarks.

-It is a Progressive Web App and it is avaiable here: https://bookmarks.marcoparrone.com
+It is a Progressive Web App and it is available here: https://bookmarks.marcoparrone.com